hitobito/hitobito/doc/development/04_wagons.md

 In order to have useful Testdata, adjust the fixtures in the wagon according to the generated organizational structure:

 * Fixtures for people, groups, roles, events, ... (`spec/fixtures`)
-* Groups can manually created and then exported with `rake fixtures:groups` to have a realistic and usable set.
+* Groups can be created manually and then exported with `rake fixtures:groups` to have a realistic and usable set.

 ### Anleitung: Gruppenstruktur definieren